tobiasgiese/cluster-api-migration/README.md

-# Adopting Kubernetes clusters into CAPI management
+# Migrating Kubernetes clusters into CAPI

+**⚠️ It is highly experimental and should only be used for educational or research purposes! ⚠️**

 This repository is a proof of concept that demonstrates how to adopt Kubernetes clusters into the [Cluster API](https://cluster-api.sigs.k8s.io/) (CAPI) management, which is not originally managed by CAPI.

-**⚠️ It is highly experimental and should only be used for educational or research purposes.**

-The approach is about the following talk from the KubeCon + CloudNativeCon 2022 in Valencia:
+This approach is about the following talk from the KubeCon + CloudNativeCon 2022 in Valencia:
 [How to Migrate 700 Kubernetes Clusters to Cluster API with Zero Downtime](https://kccnceu2022.sched.com/event/yttp/)

+To test the migration a unmanaged cluster is necessary.
+To achieve this in a scripted solution we can easily use the [CAPI Quick Start](https://cluster-api.sigs.k8s.io/user/quick-start.html) - which deploys a workload cluster - and delete the CAPI managemnt cluster afterwards.
+This ensures that no state is present of the workload cluster.

+Disclaimer: if you want to test this with your own clusters keep in mind that each provider has different requirements.
+Some rely on the resource names (e.g., CAPO), others use the IDs (e.g., CAPA).

 ## Prerequisites

-The following tools are required before running the script:
+The following tools are required but will be downloaded to the tmp directory if not found.

 * [jq](https://github.com/stedolan/jq)
 * [yq](https://github.com/mikefarah/yq)
 * kubectl
-*

-All other prerequisites will be automatically downloaded by the script.

 ## Usage